AntoineRR/blog-website/_drafts/2022-09-20-git-cheatsheet.md

 show_subscribe: false
 ---

 As a software development engineer, I obviously use git **a lot**.
 I always preferred to use the command line for git as it is a knowledge that does not depend on a specific GUI application or IDE.
-Commits after commits, I realized I often use the same commands over and over again and decided to share the most important ones here.
+Commits after commits, I realized I often use the same commands over and over again and decided to share the most useful ones here.

 <!--more-->